-Spa and beauty contributor Sheryl Kraft gets inspired to pack light after she interviews a “Carry-on Queen…”
+Spa and beauty contributor Sheryl Kraft gets inspired about “packing lite” after she interviews a “Carry-on Queen…”

 Try as I might, I’m not a carry-on kind of gal.